ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 Functions of ut.variables:

-• .get(key): returns the value of the variable, or an empty string it it doesn’t exist
+• .get(key) — returns the value of the variable.
+Returns an empty string if the variable doesn’t exist

-• .set(key, value): creates the variable if necessary and stores the specified value
+• .set(key, value) — creates the variable (if it doesn’t exist) and stores the specified value in the key variable

 Custom metrics